Turkey travel tips

 Shops and banks in Turkey have fairly liberal opening hours but some close their doors around midday for lunch.

-If you have a car accident or suffer a crime during your holiday, the phone number for police is 155.
+If you have a car accident or suffer a crime during your Turkey holiday travel, the phone number for police is 155.

 Internet access is cheap at cafes and pensions but slow data transfer rates can be frustrating.